Tropical mixtures of star tree metrics: Abstract

 \section{Abstract}

 We study tree metrics that can be realized as a mixture of two star tree metrics.
-We prove that the only trees admitting such a decomposition are the ones having only one internal edge and, moreover, certain relations among the weights assigned to all edges must hold.
-We also describe the fibers of the corresponding mixture map.
+We prove that the only trees admitting such a decomposition are the ones coming from a tree with at most one internal edge, and whose weight satisfies certain linear inequalities.
+We also characterize the fibers of the corresponding mixture map.
 In addition, we discuss the general framework of tropical secant varieties and we interpret our results within this setting.
-Finally, after discussing recent results on upper bounds on star tree ranks of metrics on $n$ taxa, we show that analogous bounds for star tree metric ranks cannot exist.
+Finally, we show that the set of tree metric ranks of metrics on $n$ taxa is unbounded.